Interallied Confederation

 des Officiers de Réserve

-World’s largest and oldest military reserve officer organization committed to advise and support NATO on Reserve matters, promote Reserve Service and foster professional development of reserve Officers.
+World’s largest and oldest military reserve officers' organization committed to advise and support NATO on Reserve matters, promote Reserve Service and foster professional development of reserve Officers.

 Goals